jackrobertscott/authpack-client-190806/documents/api/Workspaces.md

 - updated `Date`: time of last update.
 - name `string`: workspace name.
 - code `string`: unique code used in urls.
+- domains `string[]`: whitelisted domains for using the authenticator API.
 - data `object?`: developer assigned attributes.

 ## Create a workspace